To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 Switzerland to Belgrade & Montenegro

-Option 1, Switzerland to Belgrade using the Zurich-Budapest sleeper - starts running from 24 November 2024
+Option 1, Switzerland to Belgrade using the Zurich-Budapest sleeper - due to start 8 December 2024 but postponed, see updates.

 Hungarian sleeper train